 The control board is a small, rectangular box located inside the fridge, usually near the back.
 It has several wires running to it and is mounted on the frame of the fridge.

-To test the control board, you’ll need a multimeter.
+To test the control board, you’ll need a multimeter and follow below steps:

 - With the fridge unplugged, remove the control board from the fridge and locate the two large terminals on the board.

 - These are the power terminals, and they should have wires running to them from the compressor and evaporator coils.

 - Place one lead of the multimeter on each of these terminals and set the multimeter to the ohms setting.